andela-fadebayo/Calculator/README.md

 One-on-One
 ==========

-##Calculator
+#Calculator

-###Built with HTML, CSS and JavaScript (no JQuery)
+####One-on-One session with Prosper at Andela on 27th November, 2014.

-One-on-One session with Prosper at Andela on 27th November, 2014.
+Built with HTML, CSS and JavaScript (no JQuery)